 In mommy life, I often have to ask my kids for forgiveness for my attitude.
 It’s important to teach kids how to deal with emotions and identify their wrongs.
 But what are our motives for forgiveness?
 Might we have forgiveness backwards?

 When you think about the United States of America, independence, freedom of speech, and the American dream are just some of the ideals that may come to mind.
 Veterans Day is a good opportunity to teach kids about the sacrifices that others made to achieve our independence.

 When tough news hits the headlines, it can be tempting to gloss it over or hide the facts, especially when talking with children.
 As soon as my husband and I started talking about the recent Las Vegas shooting at the Route 91 Harvest festival which left 59 people dead and hundreds injured, my daughter had questions.
 “What happened, Mommy?
 What did a bad guy do?”
 It can be challenging for parents to know how much to share and in which manner.
 Here are some ideas for how to share hard news with your kids.

 We found plenty of San Francisco family activities during our summer trip down the West Coast.
 We enjoyed visiting the Exploratorium and strolling down Pier 39; just a few of our top picks for experiencing San Francisco with kids.

-Traveling with young kids?
-This summer we took a family trip down the West Coast.
+This summer we took a trip down the West Coast with our young family.
+We choose budget-friendly destinations that would be interesting and feasible for young kids to enjoy.
+We enjoyed forest hikes and picnic lunches, walked along fern-lined canyons and deserted beaches, and visited several gorgeous vineyards.
 Here are some of our favorite stops in Washington and Oregon that were fun, inexpensive, and memorable for us to visit with kids.